AtharKharal/Datadise_my_website/content/home/about.md

 active = true
 date = "2016-04-20T00:00:00"

-# Order that this section will appear in.
+# Order that this section will appear in.#5
-weight = 5
+weight = 20

 # List your academic interests.
 [interests]